 APPLICATION SECTION 5 Include a copy of all relevant, valid state or Federal aquaculture permits issued to each hatchery.

-APPLICATION SECTION 6 Submit documentation (e.g., engineering analyses, computer and physical oceanographic model results) sufficient to evaluate the ability of the allowable aquaculture system(s) (including moorings) to withstand physical stresses associated with major storm events, e.g. hurricanes, storm surge.

 APPLICATION SECTION 7 All feed monitoring and management practices must be conducted in compliance with EPA regulations at 40 CFR 451.21.
-Use of drugs, pesticides, and biologics must comply with all applicable Food and Drug Administration (FDA), EPA, and USDA requirements (e.g., Federal, Food, Drug and Cosmetic Act, 21 U.S.C.
-301 et seq.; Clean Water Act, 40 CFR part 122; 9 CFR parts 101 through 124; 21 CFR parts 500 through 599; and 40 CFR parts 150 through 189).
+The permittee must comply with the use of drugs, pesticides, and biologics per all applicable Food and Drug Administration , EPA, and USDA requirements (e.g., Federal, Food, Drug and Cosmetic Act, 21 U.S.C.
+301 et seq.; Clean Water Act, 40 CFR part 122; 9 CFR parts 101-124; 21 CFR parts 500-599; and 40 CFR parts 150-189).

 APPLICATION SECTION 8 Provide a copy of the valid U.S. Coast Guard certificate of documentation or, if not documented, a copy of the valid state registration certificate for each vessel as well as documentation or identification numbers for any aircraft used for transport, harvest, transfer, or sale of cultured species at the approved site.

-APPLICATION SECTION 10 Provide additional information as outlined.

 APPLICATION SECTION 11 Applicant must sign and date this section for the application to be considered complete.